-Established in 1988, in Auckland, Believe It or Not Quiz Nights are New Zealand's largest provider of trivia, quiz questions, weekly pub quizzes and quiz nights to the corporate sector.
+Established in 1998, in Auckland, Believe it or Not Quiz Nights are New Zealand's largest provider of trivia, quiz questions, weekly pub quizzes and quiz nights to the corporate sector.

 We reckon we make the best general knowledge quiz in the whole world!
-So much so, that we now also entertain folks in both Australia and Canada with our quiz nights.
+So much so, that we now also entertain folks in Australia, Canada, USA and the Netherlands with our quizzes.

-Suitable for footy players and ballet dancers, our Believe It or Not weekly quiz nights are run at over 250 pubs, bars and clubs nationwide from Kerikeri in the north to Invercargill in the south.
+Suitable for footy players and ballet dancers, our Believe it or Not weekly quiz nights are run at over 350 pubs, bars and clubs nationwide from Kerikeri in the north to Invercargill in the south.
 Some of these weekly events have around 200 people!
 The proof in the pudding is that at least a dozen of our clients have been with us over 20 years!

 If you've never taken part before, it's an ideal time to gather friends, workmates and family together over a quiet drink and a meal, and take on the brains of your local community every week.
 It's free to enter, and you can win fantastic prizes.

 The majority of our quiz nights are now interactive, incorporating a venue's entertainment system to run the entire night through big screen projectors or televisions.
 Needless to say, the quiz host is still an integral part of any quiz night, and is trained accordingly.